Oxburgh Hall is yet another of Norfolk’s stunning stately homes.

 Walking through the courtyard, you arrive at the Great Corridor to be greeted by a very friendly volunteer!

 Amble through all the rooms in a clockwise direction.
 All the information available in each room is full of history, but there are also boards giving historical lessons such as Order of the Garter which related to portraits on the walls, and so on.

 You could spend hours reading all this, so it entirely depends how interested you are on history.

 Upstairs didn’t disappoint either.
 Huge medieval bedrooms with big four poster beds where Henry VII slept and also Elizabeth of York.

-And you must also make sure you see the staggeringly beautiful and intricate needlework on display sewn by Anne Queen of Scots and Bess of Hardwick.
+And you must also make sure you see the staggeringly beautiful and intricate needlework on display sewn by Mary Queen of Scots and Bess of Hardwick.
 It’s amazing to think how this was a past-time which kept the ladies occupied.
 Today that would seem very odd!

 If you can make it up the spiralling stone steps, you must make it to the top of the roof.
 The panoramic view over the surrounding countryside is wonderful.